 It is certainly advisable to speak to an insurance broker, an independent and tied broker, to check out the best deals on offer for your situation.
 However, it is important to look at life insurance, together with the broader aspects of your financial situation.

 Would death-in-service benefits cover your outstanding debts?
-Might you require an additional cover to pay off all your debts in the event of your death?
+Might you require additional cover to pay off all your debts in the event of your death?
 Perhaps you would also like to leave your family surplus cash in the event of your demise?

 One issue which many people fail to consider is that of joint loans, joint mortgages and for example, joint credit cards.
 Legally each named party is liable for the full amount outstanding and not a 50/50 share as many believe.